► Full review of the latest Vauxhall Corsa

 ► Driving impressions of Fiesta rival

 A bit like Ron Burgundy, the Vauxhall Corsa is kind of a big deal.
-So, when Opel invites you to a top secret ‘validation drive’ of its volume seller, you don’t say no.
+The supermini is almost as much of a UK institution as its closest rival, the Ford Fiesta.

-Pretty much everyone knows what a Corsa is, surely.
-While opinions may vary on actually how good of a car it may have been over its five generations, it has persistently been a huge seller, in the UK particularly.
+Everyone knows what a Corsa is.
+While opinions may vary on actually how good a car it may have been over its five generations, it has persistently been a huge seller, in the UK particularly.
 This latest iteration is also shifting out of showrooms with the same frequency as hot cakes from a bakery.

 From the Corsa A in 1982 (named the Nova in the UK) right up towards the end of the Corsa E’s life, Vauxhall and Opel sold 13.6m units.
 Even in the fifth-gen Corsa’s twilight years, it still made up 7.8% of B-segment sales in Europe in 2017.

-In terms of the wider Opel/Vauxhall business landscape under PSA, the Group has already started sprinkling its own influence into cars like the Vauxhall Grandland X – which uses powertrains and a similar platform to the Peugeot 3008.
+In terms of the wider Opel/Vauxhall business landscape under PSA, the Group had already started sprinkling its own influence into cars like the facelifted Vauxhall Crossland and Grandland.
 The Corsa, meanwhile, is a much grander project, although that was merely a taster of what was to happen with the Mokka.

-Opel/Vauxhall under GM knew that its Corsa would be getting rather arthritic by the time it game to the end of the 2010 years, so it had already started working on a properly new generation.
-When PSA became Russelsheim’s new overlords, they turned up shaking their heads and mumbling something about ‘common platforms’.
+Opel/Vauxhall, under GM, knew that its Corsa would be getting rather arthritic by the time it game to the end of the 2010 years, so it had already started working on a properly new generation.
+When PSA (now Stellantis) became Russelsheim’s new overlords, they turned up shaking their heads and mumbling something about ‘common platforms’.
 So, the project (three years in by that point) was canned, with designer Mark Adams’s team and the engineering division having to start again with a clean sheet – so much so that the entire development project of the new Corsa was just two-and-a-half years.

-So, what has PSA’s influence meant for the new one?
+So, what has Stellantis’s influence meant for the new one?

-For starters, the new Vauxhall Corsa runs on PSA’s CMP architecture and will be the third car in PSA’s platform shake-up to do so after the DS 3 Crossback and new Peugeot 208.
+For starters, the new Vauxhall Corsa runs on former-PSA’s CMP architecture and was the third car in the firm’s platform shake-up to do so after the DS 3 Crossback and new Peugeot 208.

 The bodyshell is 40kg lighter than the outgoing one, around 15kg has been saved by using PSA’s all-aluminium engines, 5.5kg has been removed by revising the front seat designs and the use of an aluminium bonnet shaves off another 2.4kg.
-In total, Opel says the new Corsa is up to 108kg lighter, with the lightest model slipping in at under 1000kg.
+In total, Vauxhall says the new Corsa is up to 108kg lighter, with the lightest model slipping in at under 1000kg.

-While you can’t see much from the red and yellow accented camouflage, the new Corsa is 48mm shorter but with a 28mm longer wheelbase adding a bit of extra interior space.
+The new Corsa is 48mm lower but has a 28mm longer wheelbase adding a bit of extra interior space.
 A lower driving position will pique the interest of those particularly interested in driving something that isn’t a baby crossover.
 In fact, Opel’s Global Lead Development Engineer, Thomas Wanke, said that some folks who own Corsa E models felt the driving position was a bit mini-MPV-like – something they wanted to improve by the time the next generation rolled around.
 So, along with a shorter front overhang, the windscreen is much more vertical than the previous generation.
 In fact, the new Corsa’s proportions in general are a lot squarer – and a world away from the cutesy curves of Corsa B.

-The Corsa was initially offered with 74bhp naturally-aspirated and 99bhp turbocharged petrol engines, later joined by a 128bhp version of the same 1.2-litre three-cylinder turbo petrols and a 1.5-litre diesel with 99bhp.
-An all-new six-speed manual will be available for all models, and an eight-speed automatic will be optional for the higher-powered petrols.
+The Corsa was initially offered with 74bhp naturally-aspirated and 99bhp turbocharged petrol engines, later joined by a 128bhp version of the same 1.2-litre unit.
+DERV fans have just the sole 1.5-litre diesel with 101bhp to consider.
+An all-new six-speed manual will be available for all models, and an eight-speed automatic will be optional for the turbocharged petrols.